in , ,

 Image Credit – Grabcad

-n Qatari culture, the term “Majlis” holds great importance as it represents a space or gathering where people come together for various social activities.
-The word “Majlis” originates from Arabic and translates to “a position of sitting,” emphasizing its significance as a place for individuals to sit and engage in conversation.
+In Qatari culture, the term “Majlis” carries substantial significance, symbolizing a space where individuals assemble for diverse social engagements.
+Derived from Arabic, “Majlis” translates to “a position of sitting,” underscoring its role as a venue for people to sit and partake in conversations.

-Traditionally, a Majlis is a separate area or room that is connected to the main house, often with its own entrance.
-It is specifically designated for hosting guests and facilitating social interactions.
-This separate space allows for privacy and convenience, ensuring that social gatherings do not disrupt the daily activities of the household.
+Traditionally, a Majlis constitutes a distinct area or room linked to the main residence, often with its separate entrance.
+It is specifically allocated for hosting guests and fostering social interactions.
+This segregated space ensures privacy and convenience, preventing social gatherings from interfering with the household’s everyday routines.

-The design and decor of a Majlis typically reflect the cultural heritage and personal taste of the host.
-It is common to find comfortable seating arrangements such as cushions and carpets, low tables for serving refreshments, and ornate decorations that showcase traditional Qatari craftsmanship.
+The layout and aesthetics of a Majlis typically mirror the cultural legacy and personal preferences of the host.
+Comfortable seating arrangements like cushions and carpets, low tables for serving refreshments, and elaborate embellishments that exhibit traditional Qatari artistry are commonly found in these spaces.

 5. Eidiya